chris2511/xca/doc/rst/common-actions.rst

   a request gets signed.
 - File name when the item got imported from a file.

-The content of the comment field will never be part of an exported item.
+The content of the comment field will never be part of an exported item, except when explicitly selected during PEM export.

 .. _primary_key: